 So Trump is in better shape than what you're reading in the papers because these people are committed now to this.

-People have been saying, and I've been saying Indiana, which holds its primary on Tuesday is key because they've got fifty-seven delegates.
+People have been saying, and I've been saying, Indiana, which holds its primary on Tuesday, is key because they've got 57 delegates.

-It is key, but because Trump did so well in Pennsylvania among the uncommitted delegates, remember you get 17 delegates in Pennsylvania for winning the state, fifty-four were uncommitted, unbound.
+But because Trump did so well in Pennsylvania among the uncommitted delegates, remember, you get 17 delegates in Pennsylvania for winning the state.

-So because Trump did so well in Pennsylvania, the uncommitted delegates, he is he is given himself some cushion here should he lose Indiana.
+So because Trump did so well in Pennsylvania, the uncommitted delegates, he has given himself some cushion here should he lose Indiana.

 Although the polls, there are three polls out.

-One at has Trump plus five, one has pluntr uh Trump plus eight, one has Trump plus six.
+One has Trump plus five, one has Trump plus eight, one has Trump plus six.

 So a lot of scenarios being discussed for understandable reasons.

-Nate Cohn of the New York Times sees things this way in the remaining ten states.
+Nate Cohn of the New York Times sees things this way in the remaining 10 states.

 This is now objective analysis.

-This is just I'm not I'm just giving you I'm sort of like calling the game here.
+This is just, I'm just giving you, I'm sort of like calling the game here.

-So he'll probably win about 70 of those contests, and perhaps many is as many as eighty-five.
+So he'll probably win about 70 of those contests and perhaps as many as 85.

-West Virginia has a their own funky system, so that's that's in play a little bit more than you might think.
+West Virginia has their own funky system, so that's in play a little bit more than you might think.

 I'll get to that when the time comes.

-The two West Coast states of Washington, Oregon, and well also West Coast New Mexico.
+The two West Coast states of Washington, Oregon, and also West Coast, New Mexico.

 And he's likely to garner a pretty healthy share of delegates in those states, whether he wins or not, their proportional distribution of delegates.